home > Main Operations > Ratemaking

 * In light of the highly social and public nature of compulsory automobile liability insurance and earthquake insurance, the Automobile Liability Security Act and the Act on Earthquake Insurance stipulate the particular principles that shall be applied to the Standard Full Rate of each insurance.
 For these types of insurance, expense loading does not include insurance companies’ profits.

-2. Types of the GIROJ’s Rates
+2. Types of GIROJ’s Rates

 (1) Reference Loss Cost Rates